Gun8hoot/PyFTPAnon/README.md

 # PyFTPAnon
-Lightweight anonymous credential detector who work with the build-in python3 library called ftplib.
-If the victim have anonymous connection settings, the script will list all file on the ftp root directory.
+Lightweight **anonymous credential detector** who use the build-in python3 library called **ftplib**.
+If the victim have anonymous connection settings enable, the script will **list all file on the ftp root directory**.
-> ⚠️ **Notes :** The output option is currently not available (bugged asf)
+> The output function is currently not available
----
+## TODO
+- [  ] Listing every files on the ftp server
+## INSTALLATION AND USAGES
 - You need python3 on your computer
 ```bash
 sudo apt install python3